clarkipeng/RayTraceModel/README.md

 Some rendered images I made can be found in the "good images" folder.

-After using probability distribution functions(pdfs) to optimize light calculations some materials in the material.h file may no longer be functional.
+After using probability distribution functions(pdfs) to optimize light calculations, some materials in the material.h file may no longer be functional.